gulnara/unicorncode/README.md

 Unicorncode webb app - http://www.unicorncode.com/ :

-I built this webb app over the weekend to showcase the capabilities of the unicorn language.
+I built this webb app over the weekend to showcase the capabilities of the unicorn language - https://github.com/gulnara/unicorn .

 *The web app is built with python using Flask.